kamcknig/pick-up-stix/README.md

 - Player's must be within one square of the item in order to pick it up (not configurable at the moment)
 - Player's must control one and only one token when picking up an item

+## Known Issues

+- There is a hover issue which can add the yellow hover border over items when there shouldn't be.

 # Demos

 ## Drop an item from the `items directory`